egberts/tls-ca-manage/README.md

 # What else can tls-ca-manage do?

 Certificate Authority Management tool is witten in bash shell.
-Runs on any platform that runs OpenSSL.
+Runs on any platform that runs OpenSSL v1.1.1 or v3.0

 If you have ANY of the following: